Where to Install Solar Panels

 Other things must also be taken into account, like maintenance for example.
 It is a lot easier to clean your solar panels while they are on the ground than going up to the roof and finding a comfortable place to clean them.
 Cooling of solar panels is also important, and ground mounted systems have leverage on this topic as well because air flows more naturally if they are on the ground.

 However, ground-mounted systems have disadvantages that are not easily visible.
 Ground-mounted systems tend to cost more than roof-mounted PV systems because the materials needed for the installation are more expensive.
 Ground-mounted systems need foundations, so excavations must be carried as well.
 All of this increases labor costs and installation times.
+Here is a useful post with more information regarding how much it costs to install solar panels.

 Moreover, think about it.
 You hardly ever go and stay on your roof, but you may spend a lot of time in the backyard.
 The day you have a barbecue and there is missing space occupied by solar panels might be frustrating.
 This something that could end up bothering you in the long run.